 What role does social capital and farmers’ personal networks play in their decisions to adopt new dairy technologies?

-Are farmers who are similar likely to socialise more and copy each others behaviours?
+Are farmers who are similar likely to socialise more (ie be in the same community)?

+How likely are farmers in the same community to copy each other?
+How likely are similar farmers to have same tech behaviour (even if not in same community)? (basically testing whether community or characteristics are more influential in tech status)

-How important is social capital in providing support / mitigating risks associated with technology adoption?
+How important is social capital (horizontal and vertical) in providing support / mitigating risks associated with technology adoption?

-Are vertical social capital links (i.e to those outside of their relatively homogenous farmer networks) important? (this would be the diversity of information variable)
+Are vertical social capital links (i.e to those outside of their relatively homogenous farmer networks) important? (this would be the diversity of information variable) (ie what is the relative importance of vertical and horizontal social capital?)

 Cluster the networks and test to see if those within them are similar

-Do a table that shows adoption data of each network and membership similarity
+Do a table that shows adoption and awareness data of each community and membership similarity

+Group farmers by characteristics (not community) and do table as above

 Create horizontal networks (informal groups with famers) and vertical networks variables (links to other information sources)